LittleBigRefresh/Refresh/README.md

 # Running

 > **Warning**:
-> Refresh is a heavy work-in-progress.
-Expect things to break, things to be deleted, and these instructions to change at any time.
+> Refresh is a work-in-progress.
+Expect things to break, and things to be unsupported.
+What does work is fairly stable, though.

-For building instructions, please view the [contributing guide](CONTRIBUTING.md).

 1. [View the latest releases](https://github.com/LittleBigRefresh/Refresh/releases)
 1. Click the "assets" dropdown on the top-most release.